Checkmk/checkmk/doc/plugin-api/source/index.rst

 This is the plugin API reference from Checkmk.
 This can help you to get exact information about the API.
-If you want to know how to use the API, please have a look at the articles about extending Checkmk in our `official guide <https://checkmk.com/cms.html>`_.
+If you want to know how to use the API, please have a look at the articles about extending Checkmk in our `user guide <https://docs.checkmk.com/master>`_.

 .. toctree::
    :caption: Base